washyking/maintainability_tool/README.md

 - **Promote best practices** through actionable recommendations and summaries.

 ## Built With
-- **Frontend**: React.js for UI components and visualisations.
+- **Frontend**: Preact.js for UI components and visualisations.
 - **Visualisation Libraries**: Chart.js for charts and heatmap displays.
-- **Backend**: Node.js to process and aggregate data from tools like ESLint and SonarQube.
+- **Backend**: Node.js to process and aggregate data from tools like ESLint.
 - **Code Quality Tools**:
   - **ESLint**: For customisable linting and error reporting.
-  - **SonarQube**: For deep code analysis and maintainability scoring.

 ## How It Works
 1. **Analyse Code**: Run the tool on your codebase to collect linting errors, warnings, and SonarQube data.